dlops-io/simple-translate/README.md

 ## Developing App using Containers

 ### Prerequisites for Development using Containers
-* Have Docker installed
+* Have Docker Desktop installed
 * Cloned this repository to your local machine with a terminal up and running
 * Check that your Docker is running with the following command

 `docker run hello-world`

-### Install Docker
-Install `Docker Desktop`

-### Ensure Docker Memory
-- To make sure we can run multiple container go to Docker>Preferences>Resources and in "Memory" make sure you have selected > 4GB

 ### Install VSCode
 Follow the [instructions](https://code.visualstudio.com/download) for your operating system.